Telecoms, radiocomms and broadcasting equipment: international trade regulations

 Find commodity codes and other measures applying to imports and exports by accessing our online UK Trade Tariff tool.

-You will need to use the Tariff to determine the specific classification code of your goods and to find out:
+You’ll need to use the tariff to determine the specific classification code of your goods and to find out:

 - any licensing requirements that apply

 - the rates of duty and import VAT that apply